top of page

 Welcome!

-There is no shortage of information when it comes to raising young children — advice, opinions, methods — and so much of it can feel overwhelming, conflicting, or disconnected from everyday life.
+There is no shortage of information when it comes to raising young children — advice, opinions, methods — and so much of it can feel overwhelming or conflicting.
 Parents can find themselves left wondering what truly applies to their child, in their home, in their current season of life.

 This is where The Heart of the Guide begins.